 Reduce your plastic usage

 Approximately one-third of the plastics used in Canada are either single-use or short-lived products, such as plastic bags, straws and food containers.
 By reducing your plastic use as much as possible, you will not only contribute greatly towards a healthier environment, but will also save a significant amount of money in the long run.
 Start ridding your home of plastics by ditching plastic bags and straws, and replacing them with sustainable alternatives.
-Bamboo, glass and stainless steel straws are readily available, while hessian, cotton or bags made from recycled plastics are top choices for anyone wanting to rid their homes of plastic bags.
+Bamboo, glass and stainless steel straws are readily available, while hessian, bags made from recycled plastics, or cotton bags are eco friendly choices for anyone wanting to rid their homes of plastic bags.
 Once you have made these small changes, you can systematically make your way through your house, replacing any plastic with more sustainable alternatives.

 Recycling is one of the easiest ways to make your home more sustainable, as it allows old items that would otherwise land on a Canadian landfill, to be turned into usable materials.
 Despite the known benefits and relative ease of home recycling, there are still some households that do not make any effort to recycle.
 A simple home recycling plan will help you get rid of most of your unused plastic and paper products, while scrap aluminum recycling will help you dispose of everything from beverage cans and window frames to your old cake pans.
 A quick internet search will provide you with all the information you need pertaining to the ‘what,’ ‘where’ and ‘why’ of recycling at home.